 5.23 Across Wirral's Operational Catchment there are 42km of waterways made up of five rivers - the River Birket (including Arrowe Brook and Fender), and Dibbinsdale and Rivacre Brooks to the south.
-These rivers are fed by a number of small tributaries and all of these rivers flow into the River Mersey.
+These rivers are fed by a number of small tributaries and all of these river's flow into the River Mersey.
 Land use in the operational catchment is a mixture of agricultural and urban.
-According to the Environment Agency, this is reflected in the water quality issues experienced across Wirral including diffuse pollution from a combination of road run-off and rural diffuse pollution.28 achieving good status (RNAGS) were predominantly related to agriculture and land management, however 'urban and transport' influences were stated as a secondary reason.
+According to the Environment Agency, this is reflected in the water quality issues experienced across Wirral including diffuse pollution from a combination of road run-off and rural diffuse pollution.